eregs/regulations-site/README.md

 directory in your Django application if it doesn't already exist.
 Inside that folder, create files corresponding to node labels, e.g. `478-103-b.html`.
-These templates will be used **in place** of the `tree-with-wrapper.html` template, so be sure to provide the functionality alreay present there.
+These templates will be used **in place** of the `tree-with-wrapper.html` template, so be sure to provide the functionality already present there.
 Should you need to use this functionality only on specific versions, your template can make use of the `version` context variable.